jasondown/leetcode/easy/lc_1_two_sum.md

 **Solution**:

 We can iterate over the `nums` and store the values in a hashmap, using `key=num, val=array_index`.
 Rather than storing them all up front, as we iterate, we check if `target - current_num` is in the hashmap.
-If so, we return the current index and the hasmap value (index of the required num).
+If so, we return the current index and the hashmap value (index of the required num).

 ```python
 from typing import List